-Doctors frequently prescribe continuous positive airway pressure (CPAP) machines for sleep apnea patients.
+Doctors frequently prescribe continuous positive airway pressure (CPAP) machines for people with sleep apnea.
 If you have sleep apnea and wear one of these while sleeping, it supplies steady air pressure to prevent the airway from closing.
-This can make you more insurable and if you remain compliant, you may qualify for a preferred health rating with many company.
+This can make you more insurable and, if you remain compliant, you may qualify for a preferred health rating with many companies.

 In contrast, if you refuse to use a prescribed CPAP machine, your insurer could place you in a rated health class that results in higher insurance costs.
-There is a major difference between “preferred” and “standard” ratings and one that could cost hundreds of dollars in extra premium.
+There’s a major difference between “preferred” and “standard” ratings.
+That difference could cost hundreds of dollars in higher premiums.

 Simplified underwriting allows you to buy life insurance without having to see a doctor or take a medical exam.
-Many people find this to be convenient, but individuals with sleep apnea can often find lower premiums if they buy a policy that requires a medical exam, which gives insurers greater assurance that you’re a good life insurance risk.
+While this option may be convenient, people with sleep apnea can often find lower premiums if they buy a policy that requires a medical exam.
+That’s because it gives insurers greater assurance that you’re a good life insurance risk.

 Life insurance generally costs more as people age.
-Brian Ashe, president of Brian Ashe & Associates, LTD and a board member of Life Happens, a nonprofit organization that educates the public about life insurance issues, said sleep apnea can progress over time, making it more difficult for the elderly to obtain policies.
+Brian Ashe, president of Brian Ashe & Associates, LTD and a board member of Life Happens, a nonprofit organization that educates the public about life insurance issues, said sleep apnea can progress over time, making it more difficult for older adults to obtain policies.

 “A narrowing of the nasal passages with age, combined with sleep apnea, aggravates the situation,” Ashe said.